gabriellemalate/gabriellemalate/README.md

 - Youtube -esque mock site

 ### Current Studies ~
-- Diving deeper on JavaScript & polishing up for efficient code
 - Typescript online course
+- Harvard CS50 self pace for Python

 ### Projects of interest ~
 - ⚗️ Self development or social impact projects that include personality testing or a sort of resource for neurodivergence & people managing mood disorders.